SSpeights/PowerShellGuide/README.md

 * Add and manage Active Directory users
 * Structure and pipeline complex tasks

-I hope that PS is already a little bit convincing.
+I hope that PS already sounds a little bit convincing.
 There are certainly alternatives to creating Powershell solutions but for Operating in a Windows DevOps ecosystem, PowerShell is perhaps the best solution.
 Let's take a look at it in the follwoing sections.

+Like other "Haufe Guides" this book does not profess to contain all of the information.
+The books purpose is to provide a good narrative and structure to help you on your PS-journey and get started with PowerShell.
+That being said the book itself will lean towards tasks that must be performed at Haufe Group, and, when it's done, there will be many contextually-places links that will take you to articles, tutorials, github repos and so on.
+These links will try to deep-link you right to the important information so you can learn what you need to know right away.